-Dale Ton is a 2018 graduate of American University College of Law, and at the time some of his work was performed, he was admitted to practice as a nonattorney practitioner.
-Mr. Ton has entered his appearance in multiple cases before the Court of Appeals for Veterans Claims.
+Samuel Agostini is a 2018 graduate of Boston College Law School, and at the time some of his work was performed, he was admitted to practice as a nonattorney practitioner.
+Mr. Agostini has entered his appearance in multiple cases before the Court of Appeals for Veterans Claims.
 The Court has found that "[I]n formulating an EAJA award to a non-attorney practitioner, once a prevailing market rate is determined for the non-attorney practitioner based on a certain skill level, reputation, and geographic area, that prevailing market rate can be adjusted over time by application of the appropriate percentage increase of the change in the appropriate consumer price index."
 See Apodackis v.
 Nicholson, 19 Vet.
 App.
 91 (2005).
-Therefore, based on Mr. Ton's court experience, Appellant seeks attorney's fees at the rate of \$173.00 per hour for representation services before the Court for his time before he was admitted to practice law on July 3, 2019.
-After that admittance date, Mr. Ton's billing rate as an attorney is \$353.00.
+Therefore, based on Mr. Agostini's court experience, Appellant seeks attorney's fees at the rate of \$173.00 per hour for representation services before the Court for his time before he was admitted to practice law as an attorney on November 18, 2019.
+After that admittance date, his billing rate as an attorney is \$319.00 per hour.